nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Adding a note to a lesson

-1. Adding a note to a lesson while full lesson list is being shown
+1. Adding a note to a lesson while expanded lesson list is being shown

     1. Prerequisites: List all lessons using the `listlesson` command.
 There must be at least one lesson existing in the lesson list.